Our Team

 Diane Kirksey, Communications Assistant

-Diane is married to Reed and they have a son named Logan.
+Diane is married to Reed and they have three boys, Logan, Max, and Pete.

 From New Orleans and raised in Memphis, Alicia credits the horse for many life lessons learned.
 Alicia spent several years at Shelby Farms Stables where she led rides through the wooded trails and helped develop summer camp programs for children to learn the basics of horsemanship and share in the fun of riding.
 She enjoyed caring for the entire herd of horses at Shelby Farms, as well as for the four resident horses at Graceland, and found it inspiring to see visitors of all ages experience so much joy from interacting with horses.

-Alicia began volunteering at Southern Reins as a Sidewalker in January 2019 at both the Collierville and DeSoto campuses, and joined the program as a member of our barn staff in August of 2019.
+Alicia began volunteering at Southern Reins as a Sidewalker in January 2019 and joined the program as a member of our equine care team in August of 2019.